STA 9890 - Course Syllabus

 Weekly Quizzes

-In lieu of homework, I will provide a short list of practice problems and suggested readings following each lecture.
+In lieu of homework, I will provide a set of suggested readings following each lecture.
 At the start of the following lecture, a short three question (\(\approx\) 15 minute) quiz will be administered.
-The quiz questions will not be verbatim from the practice problems, but if you can answer the practice problems quickly and fluently, the quiz should pose little difficulty.
+The quiz questions will not be verbatim from the reading, but if you can answer the textbook questions in the suggested sections quickly and fluently, the quiz should pose little difficulty.

 These in-class weekly quizzes will generate extra credit applied to your final aggregate score.
 Each quiz will receive a score out of 3 added directly to your final score.
 Because the final aggregate score is out of 600, perfect scores on all 9 weekly quizzes can raise your final aggregate score (pre-curve) up to 5%.